Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Results

-The recent study by Pasqualetti \textit{et al.}~\cite{Pasqualetti2023EoS} has revealed a perfect agreement between the DQMC calculations and experimental measurements of the EoS of the $2D$ $SU(N)$ Hubbard model down to $T/t=0.3$ and a coupling value up to $U/t=2.3$ for $N=6$.
-Fig.~\ref{fig:partial_sum}a shows the partial sum for the density at these parameters and $\mu/t=0.575$ as a function of the truncation order $n$.
-The series is seen to wildly diverge, but its analytic structure is rather simple, with the dominating singularity at $U_c/t \approx-0.9(1)$, which allows us to reconstruct the result following the approach developed in Ref.~\cite{Simkovic2019}.
-Specifically, we employ the Dlog-Pad\'{e}~\cite{baker1961Dlog} technique, taking into account the statistical error bars of $a_m$ and making sure that the systematic error of the evaluation---detected by the variation of the answer with free parameters of Dlog-Pad\'{e}---is negligible.
-The result for the series in Fig.~\ref{fig:partial_sum} is $\langle n \rangle=1.335(5)$.
-As a benchmark, we proceed to obtain the $\langle n \rangle(\mu)$ curve at $T/t=0.3$, $U/t=2.3$, plotted in Fig.~\ref{fig:EoS}, and find it to be in perfect agreement~\footnote{The EoS reported in Ref.~\cite{Pasqualetti2023EoS} is averaged over small intervals of the chemical potential due to the experimental resolution, but we have verified the agreement within combined error bars for the prime numerical data, kindly provided by the authors.} with that computed and measured in Ref.~\cite{Pasqualetti2023EoS}.
+The recent study by Pasqualetti et al.~\cite{Pasqualetti2023EoS} has revealed a perfect agreement between the DQMC calculations and experimental measurements of the EoS---the average particle number $\langle n \rangle$ per lattice site as a function of the chemical potential $\mu$---of the $2D$ $SU(N)$ Hubbard model at temperatures down to $T/t=0.3$ at $U/t=2.3$ and coupling up to $U/t=10.4$ at $T/t=1.35$ for $N=6$.
+As a benchmark, we obtain the $\langle n \rangle(\mu)$ curve at $T/t=0.3$, $U/t=2.3$, plotted in Fig.~\ref{fig:EoS}, and find it to be in perfect agreement~\footnote{The EoS reported in Ref.~\cite{Pasqualetti2023EoS} is averaged over small intervals of the chemical potential due to the experimental resolution, but we have verified the agreement within combined error bars for the prime numerical data, kindly provided by the authors.} with that computed and measured in Ref.~\cite{Pasqualetti2023EoS}.

-The singularity at a real $U$ is indicative of a phase transition exhibited by the attractive $SU(N)$ Hubbard model, which is likely to a superfluid state.
-When the series for the relevant susceptibility is considered, the divergence at $U_c$ is an accurate tool for characterising the critical point~\cite{Lenihan2022Neel}.
-Leaving the calculation of susceptibilities for a more focused study, we plot in Fig.~\ref{fig:partial_sum}b a crude estimate of $U_c$ from the divergence of density at $T/t=0.3$.~\footnote{In DiagMC $\mu$ is typically shifted to improve convergence~\cite{Wu2017}; a $U$-dependent shift, described, e.g., in Ref.~\cite{Simkovic2019} is adopted here, which explains the different range of $\mu$.}